"Kolby is a bright young composer who understands the voice well. His writing is fresh and his accompaniments are

 - Dr. Jacob Narverud, composer -

 Kolby Van Camp (b.
-1999) is an American composer, conductor, and vocalist.
-A native of Kansas, Van Camp attended Kansas State University where he will graduate in 2022 with a Bachelor of Music Education (BME) and Bachelor of Music Education degrees in 2022.
+1999) is an American composer, conductor, vocalist, sports broadcaster, and recording artist.
+A native of Kansas, Van Camp attended Kansas State University where he graduated with his Bachelor of Music Composition and Bachelor of Music Education degrees in 2022.
 Van Camp has returned to Kansas State to continue his work as a sports broadcaster and radio personality, and will graduate with a Master of Science in Mass Communications in 2024.

-As a composer, Van Camp's works have been described as post-minimal and have been performed from the regional to national level, most notably with his piece In Flanders Fields being performed by Allegro Choirs of Kansas City at the 2019 National ACDA convention in Kansas City.
-Van Camp also gave a recital of his music entitled, An Evening of Art Song through Kansas State University in 2021.
-Van Camp primarily writes for voice, choir, and keyboard.
-Van Camp is also the president and co-founder of the desktop publishing company, Novus Music Publishing, Inc.
+As a composer, Van Camp's works have been described as post-minimal and have been performed from the local to national level, most notably with his piece In Flanders Fields being performed by Allegro Choirs of Kansas City at the 2019 National ACDA convention in Kansas City.
+Van Camp also gave two recitals of his music, entitled An Evening of Art Song and Contemplation through Kansas State University in 2021.
+Van Camp primarily writes for voice, choir, and keyboard, but also has experience writing for strings, woodwinds, and multimedia projects such as films and podcasts.